*This blog was originally published on 2/22/19 and was updated 9/1/21.

 Reminder: proof of dependency is mandatory!

-The proof of dependency requirement has existed in years past but has become of highest importance for 2018.
 The document to prove dependency simply needs to include your dependents name and the home address listed on your tax return.

 Items that can prove dependency are: